A potential source of confusion…

-At the infrared wavelengths used, glass is often more mirror-like than for visible light, depending if the glass has special coatings.
+At infrared wavelengths, glass is often more mirror-like than for visible light, depending if the glass has special coatings.
 Low-e glass is coated to be more reflective (low emissivity) at these wavelengths.
 This makes these windows more thermally efficient, because radiant heat from warm things in a room (like you) is reflected back, rather than transmitted to the outside.

-The glazed front door of the left-side house appears to be hot (7.1°C, Sp2) and so losing a lot of heat.
-Consider carefully if what you see in the glass could be reflected heat instead – maybe reflections of hot parts of the houses on the camera-side of the street?
-In fact those houses were less hot.
-I was standing opposite the door, but I can’t see my reflection in it.
-Either I was just off-centre or my reflection was flooded out by the heat radiation through the door.
+The glazed front door of the house on the left appears to be hot (Sp1= 6.7 °C) and so is apparently leaking heat.
+Consider carefully if what you see in the glass could be reflected heat instead – maybe reflections of hot houses on the camera-side of the street?
+In fact, when checked, those houses were less hot.

 So this single-glazed door does seem to be very poorly insulated, losing significant heat.
-This could be confirmed with PVC tape (see below).
-Double or secondary glazing, a curtain behind the door or a replacement insulated door are ways to reduce this heat loss.
+This could be confirmed with PVC tape on the glass (see below).

 Beware of reflections in thermal images of any glazing (or bare metal).

-If you need to know glass temperature, stick on some PVC insulating tape and measure its temperature by thermal imaging after it’s equilibrated (about 30 seconds).
+If you need to know glass temperature, stick on some PVC electrical insulating tape and measure its temperature by thermal imaging after it’s equilibrated (maybe 30 seconds).